Learn how to change your company file from QuickBooks for Mac to QuickBooks for Windows.

-- Run verify and rebuild on your company file.
-Go to the File menu and select Utilities.
-Next, select Verify Data.
+- Go to File and select Utilities then Verify Data.

-- Open your company file as the admin.
-Go to the File menu and select Export.
+- Go to File menu and select Export.
 Select To QuickBooks for Windows.

-- Enter and confirm your password and select OK.
+- Enter and confirm your password, then select OK.
+Select OK again.

 - Move the file to your Windows computer.
-Most people do this with a USB flash drive, cloud storage, or email if the file is small enough.
+Most people do this with a USB flash drive, online storage, or email if the file is small enough.

 - Restore the file in QuickBooks for Windows.